Ayehavgunne/Qactuar/README.md

 - ASYNCRONOUS_MODEL: Enum = 1

+## Tornado Apps
+Included is a utility wrapper to take a Tornado Request Handler and make it work with ASGI.
+See [tornado_app.py](tests/tornado_app.py) for an example.

 ## Admin
 The plan is to support an extra socket connection that can accept connections for adminitrative purposes.
 Maybe for viewing system recources, viewing the